-Gausdal municipality is in Oppland County, neighbouring Lillehammer.
-In 1962 the administrative areas of Østre and Vestre Gausdal were merged and Gausdal municipality was established.
-The municipality borders Øyer in Gudbrandsdalen to the east, Lillehammer and Nordre Land to the south, Nord-Aurdal and Østre Slidre to the west and Sør-Fron and Ringebu to the north.
+Gausdal is a rural municipality in the county of Innlandet.
+Gausdal was previously in Oppland county, but in January 2020 the two counties of Oppland and Hedmark were joined together and are now known as Innlandet - an inland county with no coastline.
+In 1962 the administrative areas of Østre and Vestre Gausdal - the two main valley areas, east and west - were merged and Gausdal municipality was established.
+Gausdal borders Øyer in Gudbrandsdalen to the east, Lillehammer and Nordre Land to the south, Nord-Aurdal and Østre Slidre to the west and Sør-Fron and Ringebu to the north.

 Landscape and geology

 In the valleys and part of Gausdal Vestfjell the underlying rock is slate, otherwise it is predominantly sparagmite.
-There have been many finds of ore and there were, for instance, a number of nickel mines in Espedalen in the nineteenth century.
-The lower slopes are forested, but there are many mountains above the treeline in the higher areas to the north.
-To the north lie Skeikampen (1124 m) and Prestkampen (1244 m) on the border with Ringebu.
+There have been many finds of ore and there were a number of nickel mines in Espedalen in the nineteenth century.
+The lower slopes are forested, but there are many mountains above the treeline in the higher areas to the north, eg. Skeikampen (1124 m) and Prestkampen (1244 m) lie to the north on the border with Ringebu.
 Many splendid mountain peaks lie beyond the summer farms and marshy areas to the west, and in the northwest lies Gausdal’s highest peak Langsua (1554 m) on the border with Sør-Fron.
 The whole of Gausdal Vestfjell is state owned common land, and in 2011 a large area became part of Langsua National Park, and includes some protected areas.
 There are many lakes and rivers for fishing and there are endless possiblities for trips in the forests and mountains.

 Settlement and population

-Gausdal municipality has 6 141 inhabitants (as of January 2011).
-Many people live within a 10 km radius of the administrative centre Segalstad Bru (population 861 in 2009).
+Gausdal municipality has 6 102 inhabitants (2020).
+Many people live within a 10 km radius of the administrative centre Segalstad Bru (population 996 in 2017).
 Otherwise there are the villages of Follebu (pop.
-1015) and Forset (pop.
-640).
+1156) and Forset (pop.
+583).
 Gausdal has had a population of between 5000 and 7000 since the 1830’s, with peaks around 1860 and 1950.
 During the last ten to fifteen years the population figures have remained stable.

 Commerce and industry

 Gausdal has a robust and active agriculture industry, primarily within dairy farming and meat production, as well as a significant amount of forestry.
 Agriculture provides a good foundation for various production industries.
-Timber industries are many and varied and Gausdal has a number of larger businesses: a sawmill, factories making roof trusses, prefabricated house elements and furniture.
+Gausdal has a number of larger businesses within the timber industry: a sawmill, factories making roof trusses, prefabricated house elements and furniture.
 The privately owned dairy Q-Meieriet also has a large production unit in Gausdal.
 Travel and tourism is a growth area.
-Skeikampen is a mountain hotel resort, with mountain lodges, apartments and private cabins and there is extensive development.
-Important elements are downhill skiing facilities, a golf course and many paths and tracks for hiking, cycling and cross-country skiing.
+Skeikampen is a mountain hotel resort, with many lodges, apartments and private cabins and there is extensive development.
+There are excellent downhill and cross-country skiing facilities, an 18-hole golf course and many paths and tracks for hiking, cycling and cross-country skiing.

 History and culture